leandroroser/github-privatize/README.md

 GitHub Privatize
 ----------------

 - This script allows you to to convert all your public repositories into private.
-This option gives you the flexibility of selecting after the process which repository should be public or not.
+This option gives you the flexibility of selecting after the process which repositories should be public or not.

 - The scripts can also create private/public copies of repositories (single/bulk copies).
 As you may know, at this moment you can only create public forks of repositories (and if you want a private copy, you need to download the repo, push and configure, etc).
 The script can create private forks easily (or if you prefer, public forks).